joppevos/notes/Digital Minimalism.md

 Try to see how much time must be sacrificed to earn the rather small return.
 Is it once a week that you find a good article on Medium, but spend every morning browsing, reading, searching for it?
 Than maybe you should consider changing the habit to get the same return

+#### Succesful social leisure
+- Spend time with people in person.
+There is a richness in realworld encounters that is largely lost in virtual connections.
+Slaying dragons with your internet buddy you have never met doesn't qualify.

+- structure in the social interaction.
+Often a common shared goal/interest. ie Making a tree house when you where younger, fixing motorcycles when your older.

 #### Spend time alone
 We need solitude to thrive as human beings.
 A number of import people in history have noted this.
 In recent years without realizing we have been reducing this crucial ingredient from our lives.